 Located in the Natural Reserve of Pico da Vara, in the municipality of Nordeste, this viewpoint offers an imposing view of the Tronqueira mountain range, Pico da Vara, and Pico Verde.
 Rising to an altitude of 906 meters above sea level, this geological wonder provides a breathtaking panoramic view of the surrounding natural beauty.

 Surrounding the viewpoint, you’ll find the largest remaining patch of Laurisilva forest on the island, a UNESCO World Heritage Site.
-Here, you can also visit the Environmental Center of Priolo, located in the village of Pedreira, dedicated to the conservation of the Azores bullfinch, a critically endangered bird species that inhabits the forests of São Miguel.
+Here, you can also visit the Environmental Center of Priolo, located in the village of Pedreira.
+It is dedicated to the conservation of the Azores bullfinch, a critically endangered bird species that inhabits the forests of São Miguel.
 A visit to this stunning location is a must for any nature enthusiast or anyone looking to immerse themselves in the beauty and biodiversity of the Azores.

 Pro Tips